 The crypto tax calculator was launched in mid-2021.
 The platform was designed to reduce the complexity of filing tax returns for crypto investors.
 Crypto users can file their taxes on trades, airdrops, forks, mining, rewards, and payments received.
 The software program is free to use, the design is uncomplicated, but the features are quite basic.
 The platform doesn't state how many cryptocurrencies it supports, but we believe it should be the same number as the parent exchange, which supports about 12,000 assets.

 Crypto.com Tax comes with an intuitive user interface with a simple user flow.
 Once the data is uploaded, the Crypto.com Tax software uses applicable tax rules in the user’s region to compute their bill.
-Moreover, there are no restrictions on the number of transactions which is a huge benefit given it's a free tool to calculate crypto taxes.
+Moreover, there are no restrictions on the number of transactions which is a huge benefit given it's a free tool to calculate crypto gains and losses to assist with reporting taxes.

 Investors can generate tax reports on an unlimited number of crypto assets irrespective of the selected exchange.
 Crypto.com Tax comes with full integrations with major exchanges and wallets like Binance, Coinbase, and Exodus.
 The software supports about 20 exchanges and wallets for API imports.
 Customers can manually upload their data via a CSV file if the platform does not support their exchange/wallet.